Voyagers!: Reception

 Tom Shales of The Washington Post praised the series as "a live-action version of the Mr. Peabody and Sherman cartoons on the delightful old 'Bullwinkle' show" and "largely a joy ride from start to finish."

 Voyagers! ran for one season of 20 episodes, broadcast opposite the top-rated 60 Minutes.
 The series averaged a 17 share.
-Voyagers! seemed likely to be renewed for a second season, but controversies in 60 Minutes reporting led executives to believe that 60 Minutes might successfully be challenged by a competing news program instead.
-NBC canceled Voyagers! and replaced it with the news magazine program Monitor, which averaged only a 7 share.
-David Letterman poked fun at NBC's cancellation of the series by airing a sketch on his Late Night program titled "They Took My Show Away", a parody of the after school special in which the host comforts a boy who was a Voyagers! fan.
+Voyagers! seemed likely to be renewed for a second season, but controversies in 60 Minutes reporting led executives to believe that 60 Minutes might successfully be challenged by a competing news program, instead.
+NBC cancelled Voyagers! and replaced it with the news magazine program Monitor, which averaged only a 7 share.
+David Letterman poked fun at NBC's cancellation of the series by airing a sketch on his Late Night program titled "They Took My Show Away", a parody of an after-school special in which the host comforts a boy who was a Voyagers! fan.